copdips/copdips.github.io/docs/posts/2025/2025-02-01-python-type-hints.md

 Runtime type is 'str'
 ```

-!!! note "Don't use TypeGuard, it works only in if branch, not else branch.
+!!! warning "Don't use TypeGuard, it works only in if branch, not else branch.
 TypeIs works for both if and else branch."

 ### When to use TypeIs over isinstance()